SkBlaz/PropStar/README.md

 ```
 ## A note
-Many idea from this paper were re-implemented in a newly published book by the first author: https://github.com/vpodpecan/representation_learning/tree/master/Chapter6
+Key ideas from this paper were re-implemented in a newly published book by the first author: https://github.com/vpodpecan/representation_learning/tree/master/Chapter6

 # Repo description
 The repo contains the code required to reproduce the experiments from the original paper.
 Note, however, that cluster-level infrastructure is needed to obtain enough repetitions, so use at own risk.
 Minimal working examples are provided next.